 The PhD program EADS is structured as follows.

-In the first year, students take a set of basic courses in economics, analytics and decision sciences as well as several advanced courses that prepare students to conduct research in their specific area of interest.
-Laboratory activities on coding, data collection and analysis are offered together with a number of long seminars run by faculty members who are external to the IMT School.
+In the first year, students take a set of fixed bundle of basic courses in economics, analytics and decision sciences as well as several elective advanced courses that prepare students to conduct research in their specific area of interest.
+Laboratory activities on coding, collection of empirical evidence and data analysis are offered together with a number of long seminars run by faculty members who are external to the IMT School.
+Elective refresher courses in economics and quantitative methods are offered (online) just before the beginning of the PhD program.

 Teaching is mostly carried out by members of the AXES research unit, with significant contributions from members of MOMILAB, NETWORKS, SYSMA, DYSCO, and LYNX.